ivostinghen/PythonML/README.md

 - Train your classifier:
     <h5>- File:  "generate.py"

-- Open a communication with unity socket and predict gestures in real-time:
+- Connect to unity socket and send it predict gestures in real-time:
     <h5>- File:  "run.py"
     <h5>- OBS: You must first open "Final Paper - Part I - Unity Side - LeapMotion" and hit the play button.